Maldroid: Post rise

 Audio engineer Reto Peter (Green Day, The Network, Modest Mouse) provided sound engineering and mixing on two Maldroid songs released in 2007.

 Maldroid will embark on their first nationwide tour(April 15-May 30) with Oakland's own The Phenomenauts and former Fueled by Ramen artist The A.K.A.s.

 Maldroid goes through a massive line-up change.
 With the departure of both guitarists, Johnny Genius and Todd Brown, Maldroid brings ex River City Rebels guitar player Patti Botox in to the fold.
 Now with a 5-man line-up Maldroid begins recording their follow up record.
 New songs such as "Almost Pleasureable", "Get To You" and "Murder at The Disco" show a significant change in style.

 Maldroid will embark on their fourth tour of their short career in October 2009 with Portland's Punk Group.

 Todd Brown returns to his original spot as lead guitar player.

+In 2023 Ryan, Johnny and Sean start a new musical group, Oakland Ghosts.
+The band's sound leans more into their electro and indie influences.